Darknight47/Darknight47/README.md

 <hr/>

 ### System Development with:
-* I studied computer science at Stockholm university (bachelor level) and learned how to develop a system 💻!
+* I studied computer science at Stockholm university (bachelor level / kandidatnivå) and learned how to develop a system 💻!
 * Most specifically I learned how to write readable, reliable and maintainable code through my years of studying for my bachelor’s degree!
 * In my free time, I'm working on a full-stack web application!